OGGM/oggm/docs/input-data.rst

 The simplest way to run OGGM is to rely on :ref:`glacierdir` which have been prepared for you by the OGGM developers.
-Depending on your use case, you can start from various levels of pre-processing, and various map sizes.
+Depending on your use case, you can start from various stages in the processing chain, various map sizes, and various model set-ups.

-All these directories have been generated with the default parameters of the current stable OGGM version.
-If you want to change these parameters, you'll have to do a full run from scratch using the :ref:`rawdata`.
+The default directories have been generated with the default parameters of the current stable OGGM version and combinations hereof.
+If you want to change some of the these parameters, you *may* have to do a run from scratch using the :ref:`rawdata`.
+Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (we provide example use cases below).

 To start from a pre-processed state, simply use the :py:func:`workflow.init_glacier_directories` function with the ``from_prepro_level`` and ``prepro_border`` keyword arguments set to the values of your choice.
+This will fetch the default directories: there are more options to that, which we explain below.

 Processing levels
 ~~~~~~~~~~~~~~~~~

 Currently, there are five available levels of pre-processing:

-- **Level 1**: the lowest level, with directories containing the glacier
+- **Level 0**: the lowest level, with directories containing the glacier
-  topography and glacier outlines only.
+  outlines only.
+- **Level 1**: directories now contain the glacier topography data as well.
+- **Level 2**: at this stage, the flowlines and their downstream lines are
+  computed and ready to be used.
-- **Level 2**, adding the baseline climate timeseries (CRU, see below) to this
+- **Level 3**: adding the baseline climate timeseries (CRU or ERA5, see below)
-  folder.
-- **Level 3**, adding the output of all necessary pre-processing tasks
+  to the directories.
+Adding all necessary pre-processing tasks
-  for a dynamical run, including the bed inversion using the default
+  for a dynamical run, including the mass-balance calibration, bed inversion,
-  parameters.
+  etc. up to the `init_present_time_glacier` (included).
+These directories
+  still contain all gridded data, i.e. they are the largest in size but the
+  most flexible.
-- **Level 4**, same as level 3 but with all intermediate ouptut files removed.
+- **Level 4**: same as level 3 but with all intermediate ouptut files removed.
   The strong advantage of level 4 files is that their size is considerably
   reduced, at the cost that certain operations (like plotting on maps or
-  running the bed inversion algorithm again) are not possible.
+  running the bed inversion algorithm again) are not possible anymore.
+- **Level 5**: on top of level 4, an additional historical simulation is run
+  from the RGI date to the last possible date of the baseline climate file
+  (for example, CRU in the Alps mean a 2003-2019 simulation for most glaciers).
+  The state of the glacier as month 01, year 2020 can then be used for
+  future projections.

-In practice, most users are going to use level 3 or level 4 files, with some
+In practice, most users are going to use level 2, 3 or level 5 files.
+Here
-use cases relying on lower levels.
+are some example use cases:

 Map size
 ~~~~~~~~